 Anthony is well acquainted with both the policy and academic spheres, particularly in Edinburgh, Brussels and London.
-He has degrees from the University of Edinburgh and the London School of Economics and Political Science.
-During his time at the University of Edinburgh, Anthony was Founding Managing Editor of European Futures, its academic blog on European affairs; Steering Group Member of the Edinburgh Europa Institute; Co-Convenor of the Edinburgh Europa Research Group; Founding President of the Edinburgh University European Union Society; Programme Assistant on the MSc International and European Politics; Vice Convenor of the School of Social and Political Science; and Lead Educator of Towards Brexit?
-The UK’s EU Referendum, its Massive Open Online Course on FutureLearn during the vote.
-At the LSE, he was Assistant Editor of the LSE European Politics and Policy (EUROPP) Blog and President of the LSE Students’ Union European Society.
-He was previously Research Fellow and Strategic Advisor at the Scottish Centre on European Relations, the first European affairs think tank in Scotland.
+He has degrees from and worked at the University of Edinburgh and the London School of Economics and Political Science.
+At the University of Edinburgh, Anthony was Founding Managing Editor of European Futures, its academic blog on European affairs; Steering Group Member of the Edinburgh Europa Institute; Co-Convenor of the Edinburgh Europa Research Group; Founding President of the Edinburgh University European Union Society; Programme Assistant on the MSc International and European Politics; and Vice Convenor of the School of Social and Political Science.
+He created and was Lead Educator of Towards Brexit?
+The UK’s EU Referendum, the University’s Massive Open Online Course on FutureLearn during the 2016 EU referendum.
+At the LSE, he was Assistant Editor of the LSE European Politics and Policy (EUROPP) academic blog and President of the LSE Students’ Union European Society.
+Anthony was co-founder of the former Scottish Centre on European Relations, the first European affairs think tank in Scotland.
 He was previously Committee Member of the UACES Graduate Forum and Member of the Local Organising Committee for the 24th International Conference of Europeanists in Glasgow.
 He served as a Member of the Citizens’ Panel of the Independent Monitoring Authority for the Citizens’ Rights Agreements.